Orckestra/orc-vsf/docs/guide/use-search.md

 # useSearch

 ## Features
-`useSearch` composable is responsible for fetching a data of products by search term.
+`useSearch` composable is responsible for fetching a data of products by search term or counts for requested facet names.
+Facet Counts can be used to build category or other facet suggestions in search box.

 ## API
 ```typescript